first republic in the world

-Climb the walls of the Guaita Fortress
+Climb the fortress walls of Guaita

 Learn the history of San Marino at the State Museum

-Relax in the San Marino Adventures Park
+Relax in the San Marino amusement park

 Sights map of San Marino

-Travel around San Marino
+Travel in San Marino

 According to legend, San Marino was founded in the 4th century AD, when a hermit monk from Croatia found shelter here and founded a cell to pray.
 Pilgrims began to flock to him, a monastery was formed, named after the monk - Saint Marina.
 Since then, it is customary to count the independent existence of the "republic" of San Marino, which is considered as the oldest republic in the world.
 At the same time, the country's Constitution was adopted only in 1600, which means that until that moment all political and legal issues were resolved without its necessity.
 This is almost 12 centuries of democratic gatherings of local residents!